 When you're looking for investors in your music business, it's important to remember that in exchange for the cash, you'll be giving up a chunk of your business, some of your autonomy, or both.
-Make sure you carefully consider the real cost of the investment --not only what you will have to pay back, but what you will be sacrificing when you work with an investor--and make sure you are clear on these points in advance.
+Make sure you carefully consider the real cost of the investment and make sure you are clear on these points in advance.
 Here are some of the options when it comes to raising money.

 Music business angel investors can take several different forms.
 Your angel might be a family member or friend with deep pockets, or they may be a complete stranger with loads of cash who are interested in investing in start-up companies.
 Some music business angels are people who have made their money in music and want to pass along their good fortune and their expertise.
 Others are merely people with money to spend who like the idea of getting involved in music.
 Angels will help with start-up cash, but your proposed business needs to be of a certain size to make it worth their time (see "Small Print" section below).